apache/cordova-docs/docs/en/edge/cordova/file/filetransfererror/filetransfererror.md

 Description
 -----------

-The `FileTransferError` object is returned via the error callback when an error occurs when uploading or downloading a file.
+The `FileTransferError` object is passed to the error callback when an error occurs when uploading or downloading a file.